-Passing Opportunity Considerations
+Passing Opportunity Considerations.

-The level of service of a two way, two lane roadway is directly impacted by the percentage of the roadway that provides adequate sight distance to safely pass a slower moving vehicle.
+The level service of a two way, two lane roadway is directly impacted by the percentage of the roadway that provides adequate sight distance to safely pass a slow moving vehicle.
 Designers should provide frequent passing opportunities for drivers.
-No table for a minimum number of passing opportunities per given distance for different design situations exists; however, procedures presented in the Highway Capacity Manual provide an evaluation of the level of service based on passing opportunities and vehicle volume and mix.
-Providing frequent passing opportunities cannot be provided the designer may want to consider alternative alignments or providing passing lanes.
+No table for a minimum number of passing opportunities per given distance for different design situations exits; however, procedures presented in the Highway Capacity Manual provide an evaluation of the level of service based on passing opportunities and vehicle volume and mix.
+Providing frequent passing opportunities becomes increasingly more important as traffic volumes increase.
+If ample passing opportunities cannot be provided, alternative alignments or providing passing lanes should be considered.